THE COMPLETE GUIDE

 - Or, you must be an EU/EEA or Swiss national.

 - You must be registered in a full-time or dual degree program in a higher vocational education program (HBO) or university.
 If you're studying in a secondary vocational education program (MBO), more conditions apply.

 - You must be registered with a city hall.
 When you register, you get a BSN, and a DigiD.

 - Finally, you must have a Dutch bank account.

-This means that as a working student you can be eligible for the student loan.
-Use College Life Work to search through job offers and who knows, maybe you'll find a position that's right for you.
-For example, if you sign up to become a driver for Takeaway.com, you will be have to opportunity to be eligible for the regular loan.
+As working student you can be eligible for the student loan.
+On College Life Work can find positions that can help you meet the 56 hour requirement.
+For example, if you apply to become a driver for Takeaway.com, you will be have to opportunity to be eligible for the regular loan.

-The supplementary grant is an additional grant that is converted into a gift (i.e. you do not have to pay back after you graduate.
+The supplementary grant is an additional grant that is converted into a gift (i.e. you do not have to pay back), if you graduate within 10 years.
 You are eligible for this grant if you meet the requirements for the student loan and your parent's combined income is lower than the threshold fixed by DUO.
 DUO has a calculator that you can use to see if you fall within the range of the supplementary grant.

 Student travel product

 The student travel product provides a discount for travelling with Dutch public transport.
 You can choose to travel for free on weekdays or weekends.
 To be eligible for this, you need to meet the requirements.

 Unfortunately, you can only apply for Dutch student finance if you are Dutch or an EU/EEA national or Swiss.
 However, there are other ways to fund your studies like scholarships.